genderkit/genderkit/_articles/gnrh-agonists.md

 weighting: 4
 feature:
   image: /assets/images/articles/triptorelin.jpg
-  caption: "A diagram of the chemical structure of triptorelin"
+  caption: "A diagram of the chemical structure of Triptorelin"
 ---

 {% capture warn %}